-• Freezer control: - 6°F to 8°F (-21°C to - 13°C) When the setting is at a higher number, the freezer compartment becomes colder.
+Freezer control: Position 1 to 7 (-6°F to 8°F or -21°C to -13.5°C)

+When the setting is at a higer position, the freezer compartment becomes colder.
 But the refrigerator compartment becomes warmer because less cold air flows into the refrigerator.

-NOTE: Setting at higher number of the Freezer compartment, the temperature of freezer compartment becomes colder.
-But, the refrigerator compartment becomes warmer because less cold air flows into the refrigerator compartment.